a-guy-lol/zAPP/README.md

 ```
 curl -sL "https://raw.githubusercontent.com/a-guy-lol/zAPP/main/build.sh" | bash
 ```
 That's it!
 The script will automatically install everything you need.
-The Zexon app will be in your /Applications folder when it's done.
+The Z app will be in your /Applications folder when it's done.

 # How to Build Locally (for Developers)
 If you want to edit the code or change the app then: